 Barely three months ago there had been 2177 Bitcoin ATMs all around the world.
 Bitcoin ATMs are rising in popularity because they are an easy and instant way of making deposits or withdrawals.
 However, what is even more surprising about the growth of Bitcoin ATMs is the fact that they are growing despite high fees.
 As of now, Bitcoin ATMs (on an average) charge about 8- 9% fees for buying Bitcoins and 7% for selling Bitcoins.
 Add to the fact that the markets are in disarray at the moment and the prices are falling - the growth of Bitcoin ATMs at this point in time is quite surprising.

-A Reading Geek by birth, loves to read and write about finance and now cryptocurrencies and blockchain since 2017.
-A Bitcoin enthusiast ever since, I love to understand businesses and how they affect everything else!
+Ankita is reading geek by birth, she loves to read and write about finance and now cryptocurrencies and blockchain since 2017.
+A Bitcoin enthusiast ever since, she likes to understand businesses and how they affect everything else.
+Ankita contributes on our news bulletin with the latest happening in blockchain, crypto and ICO market specifically